cameronsaddress/TrainFlow_AI/README.md

 # TrainFlow AI: Enterprise Multimodal Workflow Agent

-**Version**: 2.5 (GB10-Optimized)
+**Version**: 3.0 (Hyper-Learning)
 **Author**: TrainFlow Engineering Team

 TrainFlow AI is an advanced "Field-to-Office" automation system that transforms raw video footage of industrial procedures into verifiable, step-by-step training guides.
-It leverages a sophisticated multimodal pipeline (ASR, Computer Vision, LLM Reasoning) to autonomously "watch" a video, understand the intent, and generate a standardized Standard Operating Procedure (SOP) with visual evidence.
+It leverages a sophisticated multimodal pipeline (ASR, Computer Vision, LLM Reasoning) and a **Knowledge Engine** to autonomously "watch" a video, understand the intent, and generate succinct, rule-compliant training modules.

 ---

-## 🚨 Critical Development Rules

-All contributors must adhere to these strict engineering standards:

-1.  **NO MOCK DATA**: The system must always run against the real containerized stack.
-Never hardcode JSON responses or use "dummy" arrays in the frontend.
-All data must originate from the PostgreSQL database or the actual AI pipeline.
-2.  **DOCKER EXCLUSIVE**: All code execution, database migrations, and service orchestration must occur within the Docker containers.
-Do not run Python scripts or npm commands on the host machine directly.
-    *   *Correct*: `docker exec trainflow-backend python3 script.py`
-    *   *Incorrect*: `python3 script.py`
-3.  **REAL FILE I/O**: Video uploads and processing must use the actual MinIO/S3 storage backend and local volume mounts.
-No bypassing the storage layer.
-4.  **SEQUENTIAL PROCESSING**: The worker pipeline requires exclusive GPU access.
-Jobs are processed strictly sequentially (FIFO) to prevent VRAM OOM errors.
+## 🚀 Key Features

+*   **Autonomous Video Analysis**: Converts MP4s into broken-down process steps with timestamps.
+*   **Knowledge Engine (New in V3)**: Ingests PDFs/SOPs, extracts business rules using RAG, and enforces compliance.
+*   **Hyper-Guides (New in V3)**: Synthesizes "Perfect Training Guides" by fusing video actions with safety rules.
+*   **Smart Player**: Interactive split-screen learning with "Heads Up" instruction overlays.

 ---